We all have a role to play in protecting ourselves online. You can reduce your risk from online threats by following these simple cyber safe actions.

 Enable multi-factor authentication where available to add an extra layer of security to all of your online accounts.

-Multi-factor authentication requires 2 or more proofs of identity to log into your account.
-For example, after entering your password or passphrase, you will be prompted to provide a second verification such as entering a code sent to you via an authenticator app, email or text message.
+Multi-factor authentication requires 2 or more ways to verify your identity to log in to your account.
+For example, after you enter your password or passphrase, you will get a code from an authenticator app, email or text message that you will need to enter to log in.

-Multi-factor authentication makes it harder for a cybercriminal to access your account, even if one of your accounts’ other authentication methods – such as a passphrase – has been compromised.
+Multi-factor authentication makes it hard for a cybercriminal to access your account.
+It protects you even if one of your accounts’ other authentication methods has been compromised.

 Using a unique and strong passphrase for each of your online accounts is one of the most effective actions you can take to stay secure online.